alexchang0229/SatelliteTracker/README.md

 * You will need the following libraries: <br /> https://github.com/Hopperpop/Sgp4-Library <br /> https://github.com/arduino-libraries/RTCZero <br />
 https://www.airspayce.com/mikem/arduino/AccelStepper/
 * **Place all the .INO files from this repository into the same folder on your computer, name it "tracker_main".**
-* If you only track the ISS you can use the modified code in the trackISS branch on this repository.
+* If you only want to track the ISS you can use the modified code in the trackISS branch on this repository.
 * Go to tracker_main.ino and change the values under the section "to be modify by user" for your location and satellites of interest
 * TLEs of satellites are obtained from Celestrak, simply copy the URL for the satellite you want (without the 'celestrak.com'),<br />
 for example the international space station would be "/satcat/tle.php?CATNR=25544"